MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_2/READ.md

 <p>
 1. Create a folder<br>
 2. Rename it according to the substrate<br>
-3. Place the corresponding <code>input.csv</code> inside the folder
+3. Place the corresponding <code>input.csv</code> inside the folder.
 </p>

 ---